My favorite Fall treat is fresh cider donuts from the cider mill, and it’s even close.

 We’re doing things a little bit differently here…

 Apple cider donuts without apple cider?
 What is this blasphemy?!

-To reduce the calories and sugar here, I opted to leave the apple cider out, so we have the sacrifice that deep brown color.
-But that’s a sacrifice I’m willing to make.
+To reduce the calories and sugar here, I opted to leave the apple cider out, but we have an all-star replacement that’s going to end up tasting just as good.

 Instead of cider, we’re using a different secret ingredient: apple butter.

 If you’re unfamiliar with apple butter, it’s quite similar to applesauce.
 In fact, I’d consider them siblings.

 Apple butter is to applesauce as apple cider is to apple juice.

 The difference is that apple butter is a more concentrated version of applesauce.
 Essentially, it’s just cooked down longer, leading to less liquid and more of a caramelized color and deeper flavor.